 Melbourne Airport requires all Airside Users with a significant number of staff or a sizeable operation on the apron to provide representation on the Airside Safety Committee.
-To be added to the Airside Safety Committee distribution list, contact the Airfield Staffing & Safety Coordinator on (613) 9297 1642 or airside.safety@melair.com.au.
+To be added to the Airside Safety Committee distribution list, contact airside.safety@melair.com.au.

-2.2.1 AIM
+2.5.1 Aim